pwm/tc/readme.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/8e83d3bb3cbb6e06ec67/test_coverage)](https://codeclimate.com/github/pwm/tc/test_coverage)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`TypedCollection` is a simple abstract collection class that type checks its elements upon creation.
-Collections are iterable, countable and listable.
+`TypedCollection` is a simple abstract collection class that type checks its elements upon creation ensuring a typed collection.

+Collections created using `TypedCollection` are immutable, iterable, countable and listable.
+If you need a mutable container you can simply subtype it and add the relevant mutators.

 ## Table of Contents